TIBCOSoftware/jasperreports/README.md

 <br/>
 <br/>

-**Jaspersoft® Studio** - *open source report designer for the JasperReports Library*
+**Jaspersoft® Studio** - *report designer for the JasperReports Library*

-The report templates for the *JasperReports Library* are XML files which can be edited using a powerful, open source, Eclipse-based report designer called [Jaspersoft Studio](https://community.jaspersoft.com/project/jaspersoft-studio).
+The report templates for the *JasperReports Library* are XML files which can be edited using a powerful, open source, Eclipse-based report designer called [Jaspersoft Studio](https://www.jaspersoft.com/products/jaspersoft-studio).
 Using *Jaspersoft Studio*, reports can be built out of any data source and can have their look and feel formatted for printing or on-screen reading, or can be deployed to a *JasperReports Server* instance, *JasperReports IO* repository or to a custom application using the *JasperReports Library* implementation